How To Setup a TP-Link Router as a Wireless Access Point

 - Open a browser and type the IP address on the label of the router.
 This is usually 192.168.1.1 or 192.168.0.1.
 You should see the TP-Link screen appear.

-- Log in using the credentials also on the router.
-Usually admin and admin.
+- Log in using the credentials also on the router, usually admin and admin.
+The credentials are often printed on the bottom of the device.

 - Configure your TP-Link router manually to an address within your home network.